 The Company was incorporated pursuant to the Business Corporations Act (British Columbia) on April 1, 2010.
 The Company's head office as well as registered and records office is located at #400-837 West Hastings Street, Vancouver, British Columbia, V6C 3N6.
-The Company has one wholly-owned subsidiary, Plaminco S.A. de C.V. ("Plaminco").
+The Company has two wholly-owned subsidiaries, Plaminco S.A. de C.V. ("Plaminco") and Plata Latina US Ltd. ("Plata US").
 Plaminco is organized under the laws of Mexico and holds the Company's interest in the Naranjillo Property and four other properties in the Mexican Silver Belt.
+Plata US is organized under the laws of Colorado and was incorporated for administrative purposes.
 On April 11, 2012, Plata began trading on the TSX Venture Exchange ("TSX-V") under the symbol "PLA".

-Plata and its wholly owned subsidiary, Plaminco, are engaged in mineral exploration, principally in the Mexican Silver Belt in the states of Guanajuato, Aguascalientes and Jalisco, Mexico.
+Plata and its wholly-owned subsidiary, Plaminco, are engaged in mineral exploration, principally in the Mexican Silver Belt in the states of Guanajuato, Aquascalientes and Jalisco, Mexico.